Business Competition, Fraud, Fiduciary Duty and Other Business Torts

 - In multimillion dollar breach of royalty agreement dispute, successfully warded off plaintiff’s repeated attempts to assert claims for fraud and fraud-based punitive damages.

-- Obtained dismissal of declaratory judgment action brought in the Eastern District of Wisconsin on the grounds that it was an improper anticipatory action and then prevailed on summary judgment in the Northern District of Illinois on behalf of IT reseller against a former employee for breach non-compete agreement.
+- Obtained dismissal of declaratory judgment action brought in the Eastern District of Wisconsin on the grounds that it was an improper anticipatory action and then prevailed on summary judgment in the Northern District of Illinois on behalf of IT reseller against a former employee for breach of non-compete agreement.

-- Represented a partner in a farming partnership and shareholder in a trucking corporation in a contentious dispute between the owners, involving claims of breach of fiduciary duty.
+- Represented a partner in a farming partnership and shareholder in a trucking corporation in a contentious dispute between the owners involving claims of breach of fiduciary duty.
 We obtained an injunction order requiring the managing partner to turn over financial information and freezing partnership assets.
 After a two-week trial, the court granted our client’s claims for dissolution of the businesses and determined a valuation for the trucking business consistent with our client’s case and expert opinion.